 Ho Chi Minh City (or Saigon) is the dynamic economic and commercial center of Vietnam.
-Located on the Saigon River, Ho Chi Minh City is the main trading port and is the largest city in Vietnam.
-Since Vietnam restored from its difficult period, Ho Chi Minh City has been proving its potentials and abilities.
-Economists have considered that Ho Chi Minh is one of the “Asian Tigers”.
+Located on the Saigon River, Ho Chi Minh City is the main trading port and the largest city in Vietnam.
+Since Vietnam was restored from its difficult period, Ho Chi Minh City has been proving its potential and abilities.
+Economists have considered Ho Chi Minh to be one of the “Asian Tigers”.

 Saigon, which is founded in the 18th century, is a relatively young city in Asia.
 However, the city’s history is more than enough to tell the struggles of the Vietnamese people.
 War victims from the North and Chinese merchants gathered here.
 Together they quickly make Saigon Become a significant trading center since the 1800s.